TheTechOddBug/lon-mirror/README.md

 cross-model portability under the same runtime pipeline

-Inside this perimeter, OMNIA has shown behavior consistent with a post-hoc structural runtime safety layer for structured LLM outputs.
+Inside this perimeter, the OMNIA lineage has shown behavior consistent with a post-hoc structural runtime safety layer for structured LLM outputs.

-This means it has demonstrated:
+This includes evidence of:

 positive safety dividend